 - Grease or line 30 x 20cm slice tun with baking paper.

-- Stir chocolate chips through mixture.
+- Stir 1/2 cup dark chocolate chips through mixture.

 - Stir zucchini and chocolate mixture again until well combined.